kwalczak80/Speedy-cars/README.md

 ### Python

-The Python code within the application has been validated by [PEP8 online validation service](http://pep8online.com/).
-Files were put through the validator separately and the results can be seen below.
+The Python code within the application was validated by [PEP8 online validation service](http://pep8online.com/).
+Files were put through the validator separately, and the results can be seen below.

 #### speedy_cars project